alta/protopatch/README.md

 ### Linting

-Protopatch can automatically “lint” generated names into a more idiomatic Go style.
+Protopatch can automatically “lint” generated names into something resembling [idiomatic Go style](https://golang.org/doc/effective_go.html#names).
+This feature should be considered *unstable*, and the names it generates are subject to change as this feature evolves.

-- Initialisms: names with `ID` or `URL` or other well-known initialisms will have their case preserved.
+- **Initialisms:** names with `ID` or `URL` or other well-known initialisms will have their case preserved.
 For example `Id` would lint to `ID`, and `ApiBaseUrl` would lint to `APIBaseURL`.
-- Stuttering: it will attempt to remove repeated prefixed names from enum values.
+- **Stuttering:** it will attempt to remove repeated prefixed names from enum values.
 An enum value of type `Foo` named `Foo_FOO_BAR` would lint to `FooBar`.

 To lint all generated Go names, add `option (go.lint).all = true` to your `proto` file.
 To lint only enum values, add `option (go.lint).values = true)`.
 To specify one or more custom initialisms, specify an initialism with `option (go.lint).initialisms = 'HSV'` for the `HSV` initialism.
 All names with `HSV` will preserve its case.